learnable-content/Laravel-5/README.md

 Next lets add a line to our `/etc/hosts`.
 The hosts file is used to map hostnames to addresses, for browsers on our computer alone.
 It is a way for us to use `homestead.app` and route that to the ip address of the Homestead vm. `192.168.10.10  homestead.app` should be added your hosts file.

-> Note that you'll need to open this file with sudo, so `sudo nano /etc/hosts` if you're using the in line nano editor.
-If you intend to use Notepad, etc on Windows, you'll need to open the program as an administrator first, and then edit and save this file.
+> Note that you'll need to open this file with sudo, so `sudo nano /etc/hosts` if you're using the in line nano editor on Linux or macOS.
+If you intend to use Notepad, etc. on Windows, you'll need to open the program as an administrator first, and then edit and save this file.
+Its location on Windows is `C:\Windows\System32\drivers\etc\hosts`.

 ## Bringing up the virtual machine